 Our room now feels so open, and installing a wall treatment is great for resale value, especially if your master bedroom is a little on the smaller side, the vertical and horizontal lines from the batten wall really opened the space up.
 I now want to install board and batten accent walls all over the house!

 And that’s it!
 I hope this encourages you to take a stab at a board and batten accent wall DIY project yourself!

 THE PRODUCTS – used for Board and Batten wall and to style the finished master bedroom

 If you’re interested in some of the products and decor in our room, here are a few links for your viewing pleasure!

 Wall Sconces – I purchased our wall sconces from Amazon.
 We wanted sconces that didn’t require wiring, so we chose this one that had a cover that went over the wire down the wall.
 I wanted the gold to be a little bit more brassy so I ended up spray painting them to tone down the yellow.
 They turned out exactly the way I wanted them to!
 I used Rustoleum spray paint in satin bronze.

 They are also dimmable lights, which is what we were looking for and I highly recommend it!

 You’ll notice that there is a top piece on the sconce that isn’t on ours in the picture.
 I decided to take them off as I like the space better without them.
 They come with the top piece but you can decide to put them on or leave them as we did.

 Hanging Planter Basket – these are from our online shop, Watermark!
-The one pictured is the 8″ Hanging Planter Basket.
-It also comes in a 4″ and 6″ linked below.
+They come in a 4″ and 6″ pot, both linked below.